gklyne/I-D/app/app.md

 3. Fail with the equivalent of _Not Found_ if the path does not map to a file or directory within the archive.
 4. Return the corresponding (potentially uncompressed) bytestream if the path maps to a file within the archive.
 5. Return an appropriate directory listing if the path maps to a directory within the archive.
-6. Return an appropriate directory listing of the archive's root directory if the path is `/`
+6. Return an appropriate directory listing of the archive's root directory if the path is `/`.
 7. Return the archive file if the path component is missing/empty.

-Not all archive formats or implementations will have the concept of a directory listing, in which case the directory listing SHOULD fail with the equivalent of "Not Implemented".
+Not all archive formats or implementations will have the concept of a directory listing or archive file, in which case the implementation MAY fail such resolutions with the equivalent of "Not Implemented".

 It is not specified in this Internet-Draft how an implementation can determine the media type of a file within an archive.
-This may be expressed in secondary resources (such as a manifest), be determined by file extensions or magic bytes.
+This could be expressed in secondary resources (such as a manifest), be determined by file extensions or magic bytes.